Cnds122/MechaCar_Challenge/README.md

 ![Alt Text](Images/linear_regression.png)
 ![Alt Text](Images/Summary_mpg.png)

+The figures above demonstrate a linear regression and statistical data based on an mpg test done on 50 prototype MechaCars.
+Using the data above we can answer the following questions.

 - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

 - Is the slope of the linear model considered to be zero?
 Why or why not?